seatable/restic-backup-docker/README.md

 ### Logs

+By default the container returns logs to stdout.
+You can get the log output of the container with `docker logs restic-backup -f`.
-Logs are written inside the container to `/var/log/` and mounted as volume to `/opt/restic/logs`.
+If `LOG_TYPE` is set to `file`, the container also writes a log file to `/var/log/` which is mounted as volume to `/opt/restic/logs` in the host.

 ## Customize the Container